When mailing a letter or postcard to an inmate, please address your mail as follows:

 Postcards

 The Facility 8 Jail (temporarily closed) allows inmates to receive pre-metered postcards like the type purchased from the post office.
 They may also allow certain photo postcards as long as they have not been tampered with or contain images that may be considered to be obscene or violent in nature.
+It is best to only use blue or black ink.
+Always include your name and return address.

 Envelopes

-Inmate's Name & Booking Number
+Inmate's Full Name & Inmate Booking #

 San Diego Central Jail